sonus21/rqueue/docs/message-handling/producer-consumer.md

 Rqueue Architecture
 --------------------
 Rqueue Broker runs scheduled job as well as it communicates with Redis.
+In general Rqueue works as producers and consumers at the same time.

 ```text
 +-----------------------+                         +------------------------+